rethinkdb/rethinkdb-rs/3-cluster-administration/system-issues.md

 ---
 layout: documentation
-title: System issues table
+title: System current issues table
 active: docs
 docs_active: system-issues
 permalink: docs/system-issues/
 ---

-The issues table is one of the [system tables][st] added in version 1.16 of RethinkDB.
+The current issues table is one of the [system tables][st] added in version 1.16 of RethinkDB.
 Querying it returns problems detected within the cluster; in normal, error-free operation, it will remain empty.
 The table is read-only.

 [st]: /docs/system-tables/